-Parallel execution of process elements using specialist teams will result in better cycle times than serial execution by single teams, although careful consideration has to be given to scalability and the additional overhead of coordinating the efforts of multiple teams as these can be detrimental to process execution cost.
+Parallel execution of process elements using specialist teams will result in better cycle times than serial execution by single teams.
+However, these benefits should be balanced against the complexity of co-ordinating multiple teams.

-Automatic updates via text, email or app remove the effort required keeping a customer up to date and happen at the speed of light.
-An informed up to date customer is less likely to take up resource requesting updates; such resource being used to progress the process further reducing cycle time.
+Automatic updates via text, email or app remove the effort required keeping a customer up to date – and happen at the speed of light.
+As a result, you have an enlightened customer who is far less likely to pull on your resources.
+Consequently, the resource can be re-deployed into closing the loop more quickly.

 Defect monitoring and elimination can seem like an additional overhead to begin with, but it is vitally important in long term improvement of all the core strategic dimensions.
 Ultimately defect elimination reduces process execution and cycle times.
-Where an occurrence of a defect can only be reduced, it should be brought into the process to enable it to be systemised and staff trained to deal with it in the most efficient manner.
+Where an occurrence of a defect can only be reduced, it should be brought into the process to be made visible and dealt with.

 Finally, reporting of cycle times using real time dashboards supports improvement.
-It is often said that ‘If you can’t measure it, you can’t improve it’ or ‘you can’t manage what you can’t measure’.
+The adage ‘you can’t manage what you can’t measure’ holds true.
 Real time reporting of key metrics, including cycle time, is key to utilising measurements for improvement.
-The FLOvate low code workflow platform automatically records cycle times of each defined process, including the cycle time between each defined process stage.
+The FLOvate low-code workflow platform automatically records cycle times of each defined process, including the cycle time between each defined process stage.